CDCgov/prime-simplereport/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: SimpleReport Bug Report 🐛
+name: Bug report
 about: Create a report to help us improve
-title: ""
+title: ''
-labels: "Bug, Assign Urgency"
+labels: Bug
-assignees: ""
+assignees: ''

 ---

-## Description
+### Description

-_Provide a high-level summary of the bug and what impact it has_
+A clear and concise description of what the bug is.

-## Steps to reproduce
+### Steps to reproduce

-_List out the steps in detail to reproduce the bug_
+If applicable, add screenshots to help explain your problem.

-1.
+1. Go to '...'

-## Expected Result
+2. Click on '....'

-_Explain how it should function if the bug was fixed.
-Attach screenshot if applicable_
+3. Scroll down to '....'

-## Actual result
+4. See error

-_Explain what's happening now when the bug is present.
-Attach screenshot if applicable_
+### Expected behavior

-## Impact
+A clear and concise description of what you expected to happen.

-_Describe what you believe is the significance/impact of this bug to help correctly prioritize a fix_
+If applicable, add screenshots to help explain the solution.

-## Notes
+### Additional context

-_Include any additional context or information here that doesn't fit into other parts of the template_
+Add any other context about the problem here.